-In an effort to develop a clear pathway for athletes to progress from grass roots through to elite level competition, Tenpin Bowling Australia introduced the National Training Squad (NTS) in 2011.
+To develop a clear pathway for athletes to progress from grassroots through to elite level competition, Tenpin Bowling Australia introduced the National Training Squad (NTS) back in 2011.

 To develop and deliver programs and pathways which produce world class bowlers and coaches that enrich the Australian Bowling Community.